 You will need to avoid the 1 hour adjustment for British Summer Time

-If you have the old style meters as shown in my photographs then don't alter your time clocks, they will remain an hour out of line with BST and you will still get the low night rate for running appliances such as washing machines etc. Please note that the above rates are shortly to be reduced:-
+If you have the old style meters as shown in my photographs then don't alter in house time clocks, they will remain an hour out of line with BST and you will still get the low night rate for running appliances such as washing machines etc.

 So Economy seven is Seven hours at low rate (night Rate )tariff but isn't as straight forward as many of us may think.
 With the result than when setting up time clocks, so as to benefit for the E7 (low rate) we need to make sure the time clocks are set so as the avoid the Normal (day time) tariff, which for some reason suddenly appears in the early hours of the morning.